 The application must be done online.
 Please go to the Graduate School's Application page to apply online.
 Besides completing the online application, applicants will need to provide the following documents at the time of application (to be uploaded via the application system):

 Applications will be reviewed by the admissions committee of the IDPAS, and successful applicants will be considered for financial assistance through the award of a tuition scholarship and teaching assistantship (TA).
-The deadline for receipt of applications and all supporting materials for Fall admission is January 15 .
+The deadline for receipt of applications and all supporting materials for Fall admission is December 1 .

 Currently, the IDPAS is unable to deliver a full curriculum in Socio-Cultural Anthropology.
 Thus, for the time being, the IDPAS will not accept any applications for the socio-cultural track.
 Students interested in Socio-Cultural Anthropology should apply to other programs.

 For more information on Stony Brook graduate admission policies, please visit Stony Brook University Graduate School Admissions.

 The majority of the students admitted to the IDPAS graduated from a baccalaureate program with majors in anthropology.
 While at least some exposure to the field - and especially to the field of research that is the applicant's expressed interest - is common and desirable, it is not a prerequisite for admission to the program.
 Rather, the faculty believes that the expected level of performance in graduate courses in anthropology and related fields can be predicted from the applicant's overall undergraduate record, with emphasis given to grades obtained in courses related to the student's area of interest.

 Graduate students are admitted to the program after careful scrutiny by the IDPAS Admissions Committee.
 The Admissions Committee includes members from all the subfields, and admission to the program is only made after full consultation with all committee members and any relevant faculty not on the committee.